oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 instead of your environment.
 By default, the `launchd` environment contains only a few core directories on the `PATH` (that is, `/usr/bin`, `/bin`, `/usr/sbin`, and `/sbin`).
 This will, for example, cause `kubectl` invocations requiring access to one of the cloud providers' command-line tooling to fail if the tool is not found in one of those locations.

 While it is possible for an administrative user to change the environment that `launchd` uses to address this issue, the WKT UI application provides the `Extra Path Directory` table to explicitly add the directory where the cloud providers' command-line tooling is installed, to the `PATH` that the application uses to invoke `docker`, `podman`, `kubectl`, and `helm`.

-Also, use the `Extra Environment Variable Name/Extra Environment Variable Value` table to define extra environment variables as needed.
+Also, you can use the `Extra Environment Variable Name/Extra Environment Variable Value` table to define extra environment variables as needed.
 Note that this extra environment configuration is used _only_ when invoking Docker/Podman, kubectl, and Helm.
 This section is visible only when running the application on macOS.